 The information in this article is meant for informational purposes only and should not be relied upon as financial advice.

-Vietnam has been the strongest performing market in Southeast Asia recently for numerous reasons.
+Vietnam has been Southeast Asia’s strongest performing market in the past years.

-Naturally, we see an increased interest from foreigners who want to capitalize on its growth and invest in stocks.
-With that in mind, Vietnam opened up to foreign investors as late as 2015 and still remains highly bureaucratic.
+Naturally, we see increased interest from foreigners who want to capitalize on its growth and invest in stocks.
+With that in mind, Vietnam opened up to foreign investors in 2015 and remains bureaucratic.

 Before you start trading stocks, you need to learn the fundamentals and work with a brokerage firm that can help you get started.